InterNations/type-jail/README.md

 // Will return true
 var_dump($file instanceof SplFileInfo);

-// Will return the file path
+// Will return the file path because that method is declared in SplFileInfo
 $file->getFilePath();

-// Will throw an exception indicating a type violation
+// Will throw an exception indicating a type violation because that method is declared in SplFileObject
 $file->flock();